Heroin Addiction: Symptoms, Side Effects, and Recovery

 The National Institute on Drug Abuse states that better outcomes are linked to longer durations of treatment.21 While you may have some limitations on how long you can stay in an intensive program—due to insurance, professional obligations, etc.—treatment facilities will often work with you to keep you on the path to recovery and ensure you have the best chances of success.
 This may mean setting you up with weekly outpatient therapy after an inpatient stay, linking you to community meetings, transitioning you to sober living, etc.

 If you are ready to stop using heroin, we are here to help you.
 You can speak to us day or night, confidentially, at .
-We understand what you’re going through, and we are ready to work with you to get you into treatment as soon as you’re ready.
-Call us to learn more about drug addiction treatment in Las Vegas at Desert Hope, or at any of our sister facilities across the United States.
+We understand what you’re going through, and we are ready to work with you to start treatment as soon as you’re ready.

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.